Liepāja Symphony Orchestra

-Liepāja Symphony Orchestra (LSO; Liepājas Simfoniskais orķestris) is the oldest orchestra in the Baltic States.
+Liepāja Symphony Orchestra (LSO; Liepājas Simfoniskais Orķestris) is the oldest orchestra in the Baltic States.

+History

 It was started in 1881, when the first Philharmonic in the Baltics was established.
 After the World War II orchestra re-commenced its work in 1947, under the wing of the Music School of Liepāja, led by the director of the music school for many years – Valdis Vikmanis.
 A new chapter in the history of orchestra started at the very end of 1986, when orchestra was granted the status of a professional symphony orchestra, and became the second professional symphony orchestra in Latvia.
 For many years its artistic director was Imants Resnis (1992–2009), for several seasons it was Atvars Lakstīgala who worked with the orchestra (2009–2016), but since 2017 the artistic director and chief conductor of the Liepāja Symphony Orchestra is Gintaras Rinkevicius (Lithuania).

 Since 2015 home of the orchestra is the new concert hall of Liepāja - the "Great Amber".
 In March 2016, the 24th Liepaja International Stars Festival took place in the Great Amber Concert Hall.

-The festival opened on March 5, 2016 under the direction of conductor Matthias Manasi with the Liepāja Symphony Orchestra and the piano duo Amal.
-Matthias Manasi played and conducted the Piano Concerto No. 0 by Ludwig van Beethoven.
-Bishara Haroni and Yaron Kohlberg were the soloists in the Concerto for Two Pianos and Orchestra by Francis Poulenc and the Piano Concerto No. 10 for two pianos by Wolfgang Amadeus Mozart.
+Performances

 In the repertoire politics special attention is paid to Latvian music – the orchestra has repeatedly premiered and commissioned new works.
 In recent seasons all the 12 monumental opuses of Liepaja concert series initiated by LSO have been submitted to public and specialist evaluation.
 They have been released by such record labels as “Odradek Records”, “Toccata Classics” and “Skani”.
 Orchestra has two times received the highest national music award – The Great Music Award, as well as numerous Latvian Recordings Awards.